• Skip to main content

 🧋 Variations

 I made my bat purple, but feel free to use any color!
-You can also adapt this pattern to create a Moth Man by making the ears taller and rounded at the top for antennae, and by omitting the little spiky bumps in the last row of the bat wings.
+You can also adapt the free amigurumi bat pattern to create a Moth Man by making the ears taller and rounded at the top for antennae, and by omitting the little spiky bumps in the last row of the bat wings.

 🍵 Instructions for Free Amigurumi Bat Pattern